awalsh17/quiltR/README.md

 # quiltR
-Code to make quilts in R
+Code to make quilts in R.

+This is not well-documented at the moment.

+See the polygon_making.R script.